Localized Floquet states in gated bilayer graphene induced by a focused optical beam with orbital angular momentum: Theoretical model

 In the additional presence of a static uniform magnetic field $\mathbf{B}^{s}=B_{x}\hat{x}+B_{y}\hat{y}+B_{z}\hat{z}$, the static vector potential $\mathbf{A}^{s}=A^{s}_{x}\hat{x}+A^{s}_{y}\hat{y}=(zB_{y}-yB_{z}/2)\hat{x}+(-zB_{x}+xB_{z}/2)\hat{y}$ is inserted into the Peierls substitution, so that the matrix elements $H^{eff}_{1,2(3,4)}$ and $H^{eff}_{2,1(4,3)}$ contain addition terms $\tau e_{0}v_{F}A^{s}_{x}+ie_{0}v_{F}A^{s}_{y}$ and $\tau e_{0}v_{F}A^{s}_{x}-ie_{0}v_{F}A^{s}_{y}$, respectively.
 Because the inter-layer distance between the two graphene layers is small, the in-plane magnetic field has negligible effect on the energy spectrum.
 Thus, we only studied the effect of out-of-plane magnetic field, i.e. $\mathbf{B}^{s}$ with $B_{x}=B_{y}=0$.

-Because the matrix elements of the effective potential are spatial dependent, the translation symmetric of the Hamiltonian is broken.
+Because the matrix elements of the effective potential are spatially dependent, the translation symmetric of the Hamiltonian is broken.
 Thus, the momentum operators need to be expressed in real space as $\mathbf{k}=-i\nabla$, i.e. $k^{\tau}_{\pm}=-i\tau\frac{\partial}{\partial x}\pm\frac{\partial}{\partial y}$ is inserted into the effective Hamiltonian.
-The wave function of the electrons is a double pseudo-spinor field with four components, i.e., $\Psi=[\psi_{T,A},\psi_{T,B},\psi_{B,A},\psi_{B,B}]^{T}$, with the first index indicating the top and bottom layer, and the second index indicating the A and B sublattice.
+The wave function of the electrons is a double pseudo-spinor field with four components, i.e., $\Psi=[\psi_{T,A},\psi_{T,B},\psi_{B,A},\psi_{B,B}]^{T}$.
+For each component, the first index indicates the top and bottom layer, and the second index indicates the A and B sublattice.
 The Schr$\ddot{o}$dinger equation of the effective Hamiltonian become eigenvalue problem of a system of partial differential equations of the four components, which is given as \begin{widetext}

 \end{widetext} The system of partial differential equations in Eq. (\ref{equationgroup}) is numerically solved by applying finite different method.
 Because the in-gap states are localized within the beam radius, the computational domain is truncated at open boundaries, which is far away from the center of the OAM beam.
 In the absence of the static magnetic field, the Hamiltonian has inversion symmetry in both layers, so that the energy levels are four-fold degenerated.
 The presence of the static magnetic field breaks the inversion symmetry, so that the four-fold degenerated energy level split into four energy levels.
-Because the particle-hole symmetry is preserved, the energy levels above and below zero energy is symmetry.
+Because the particle-hole symmetry is preserved, the energy levels above and below zero energy are symmetric.